0x-65/kirby-bot/README.md

 ![Screenshot](preview.png)

-**note:** this is just a preview but ill probably upload the source code later
+This is just a preview, I'll upload the source code when I feel like it.